2017–18 AWIHL season: League Business

 The official AWIHL gameday schedule was released at the start of September 2017.
-The season structure remained unchanged from 2016-17, each team competing in a four game series against each other team, playing two games at home and two games away.
+The season structure remained unchanged from 2016 to 2017, each team competing in a four-game series against each other team, playing two games at home and two games away.
 Looking to become the first AWIHL expansion team, Perth Inferno, was admitted to the league on a provisional licence to play two exhibition games against the Sydney Sirens.
 The first of these two exhibition games, at Canterbury Olympic Ice Rink, was to be live streamed by Thought Fox Media Group with commentary by Eric Brookes.
 Ahead of the season, the AWIHL announced the continuation of their sponsorship agreement with Skaters Network in November 2017.
-The agreement would continue the company’s status as preferred equipment supplier to the AWIHL and the naming rights holder for the player of the month award.
+The agreement would continue the company's status as preferred equipment supplier to the AWIHL and the naming rights holder for the player of the month award.
 Ice Hockey Australia also announced the establishment and go-live of the league's new website, hosted on the Ice Hockey Australia's website, it contains separate pages for each team, news, history and is linked to the eSportsdesk website that contains all information on games, players, scores and stats.
-Every AWIHL game of the 2017-18 season would be live streamed on the new website.
-In December 2017, AWIHL commissioner, Melissa Rulli, announced the league had secured a event assistance grant under the Victorian Government's Significant Sporting Events Program, to host the AWIHL Finals weekend in Melbourne at O'Brien Group Arena.
+Every AWIHL game of the 2017–18 season would be live streamed on the new website.
+In December 2017, AWIHL commissioner, Melissa Rulli, announced the league had secured an event assistance grant under the Victorian Government's Significant Sporting Events Program, to host the AWIHL Finals weekend in Melbourne at O'Brien Group Arena.